 The term “root canal” actually refers to the natural cavity at the center of the tooth.
 The tooth’s nerve is located inside the root canal, surrounded by soft tissue called the pulp.
 If the tooth is damaged or has decay, bacteria and debris can enter the root canal area and cause an infection.

 How do you know if you need a root canal?
-Some patients do not experience any symptoms that would indicate the need for a root canal procedure.
-Other patients, however, may experience painful symptoms including:
+Some patients do not experience any symptoms that would indicate the need for a root canal procedure, however, if the infection is not treated symptoms may present themselves in the form of severe pain.
+Other patients, however, may experience painful symptoms as soon as the infection forms including:

 - Severe toothache or tooth pain, particularly when chewing or biting